jmmarreiros/burnishingtoolstraces/analysis/scripts/importdata.md

-The authors would like to thank Ivan Calandra and Lisa Schunk for their help and contribution on several chunks of code included here in the script (pieces of code are also adapated from Calandra et al. 2019, Pedergnana et al. 2020a, 2020b).
+The authors would like to thank Ivan Calandra and Lisa Schunk for their help and contribution on several chunks of code included here in the script (pieces of code are also adapted from Calandra et al. 2019, Pedergnana et al. 2020a, 2020b).

 To compile this markdown document do not delete or move files from their